Optimized Speculative Sampling for GPU Hardware Accelerators: Experiments

 \subsection{Experimental setup}

 \paragraph{Datasets and metrics.} We evaluate accuracy and inference speed of our optimized speculative sampling on ASR and single-document summarization.
 For ASR, we measure word error rates (WERs) on the test portions of three English datasets: CommonVoice 16 (CV16)~\cite{ardila2020cv}, LibriSpeech~\cite{panayotov2015librispeech}, and TED-LIUM~\cite{rousseau2012ted}.
-For summarization, we use the test portions of Extreme Summarization (XSum) \cite{narayan2018xsum} and CNN/Daily Mail (CNN/DM) \cite{nallapati2016cnn} to evaluate the quality of summaries generated by language models with ROUGE-1~\citep{lin-2004-rouge}.
+For summarization, we use the test portions of Extreme Summarization (Xsum) \cite{narayan2018xsum} and CNN/Daily Mail (CNN/DM) \cite{nallapati2016cnn} to evaluate the quality of summaries generated by language models with ROUGE-1~\citep{lin-2004-rouge}.
+Additional dataset details are provided in~\Cref{app:dataset_detail}.

 For all tasks, we use the PyTorch~\citep{paszke2019pytorch} profiling tool to obtain execution times for performing speculative sampling.
-We measure the execution time within the entire call stack of the speculative sampling function, including any nested function call (\eg, softmax).
+We measure the execution time within the entire call stack of the speculative sampling function, including any nested function call (\eg~softmax).
 The profiling times are summed over all decoding steps and examples in a dataset, before the relative improvement is calculated.

-\paragraph{Hyperparameters.} We set the batch size $B$ to 1 and employ the same heuristic used in the baseline speculative sampling implementation in Transformers library~\citep{wolf2020transformers}, to set the number of draft tokens $\gamma$.
+\paragraph{Hyperparameters.} We set the batch size $B$ to 1 and employ the same heuristic used in the baseline speculative sampling implementation in the Transformers library~\citep{wolf2020transformers}, to determine the number of draft tokens $\gamma$.
 Initially, $\gamma$ is set to 5 and increases by 2 if all speculative tokens sampled from the draft model are accepted; otherwise, it decreases by 1.
 We set the maximum sequence length to 256 tokens for ASR and 100 tokens for summarization.
 For ASR, using sigmoid approximation, $\alpha$ and $\beta$ are set to $-10^3$ and $10^3$, respectively.
 In summarization experiments, we use $\alpha=-10^4$ and $\beta=10^4$.
 We set $n = 1024$, \ie, the maximum available threads per block on the NVIDIA A100 GPU. \paragraph{Target models.} We employ Whisper~\citep{radford2022whisper} as the target model series for the ASR task.
-We use both the multilingual 1.55B parameter \texttt{whisper-large-v2} version and the English-only 244M parameter \texttt{whisper-small.en} version.
-For the summarization task, we use Llama2 7B/13B~\citep{touvron2023llama2}, Qwen 7B~\citep{bai2023qwen}, and Gemma 7B~\citep{gemmateam2024gemma}.
+We use both the multilingual 1.55B parameter \texttt{whisper-large-v2} version and the English-only 244M parameter \texttt{whisper-small.en} version of the model.
+For the summarization task, we use Llama2 7B/13B~\citep{touvron2023llama2}, Qwen 1.8B/7B~\citep{bai2023qwen}, and Gemma 7B~\citep{gemmateam2024gemma}.
+More details on the target models are provided in~\Cref{app:tgt_models}.